joseraya/jdbc-interpolator/README.md

-This is a very simple JDBC
+This is a very simple JDBC interpolator